-Final Thoughts on Jet Ski Security
+Final Thoughts on Securing a Jet Ski

 Since jet skis are lightweight and can be rolled off your property in a matter of seconds, they’re vulnerable to theft when stored on land.
 They’re also vulnerable on water if you keep them out of sight for too long.

 To secure your jet ski from slime balls, store it indoors whenever possible, conceal it with a plain-looking cover, lock it to a fixed object with a security cable, use a wheel lock on the trailer wheel.

 Better securing your storage space (garage, shed..) with security camera, alarm and improved door locks will also help.
 Alternatively, store it in a rented storage unit.